The Horse Leads the Way: Honoring the True Role of the Horse in Equine Facilitated Practice

 “I believe that Angela’s book is a true testament to her beliefs that we must treat our equine friends with the love and respect that they deserve and as equal partners and not simply as a ‘useful tool’.
 You will feel Angela’s empathy and passion on every page.”
 Mike Delaney, Director of Equi Scotia (former Director of LEAP).

-"Angela Dunning’s recent book The Horse Leads the Way, written specifically for practitioners of equine facilitated mental health, provides by far the best in-depth treatment on this topic that I have ever read.
+"Angela Dunning’s book The Horse Leads the Way, written specifically for practitioners of equine facilitated mental health, provides by far the best in-depth treatment on this topic that I have ever read.
 It provides a much-needed in-depth practical guide for new as well as seasoned practitioners, including many frank and insightful comments on the various trends in our industry that we have experienced over the past 25 years.
 Plus, it has practical exercises for clients, one's self, and horses.
 Well-written and timely."
 Trish Broersma, author of Riding into Your Mythic Life, faculty for PATH Intl Equine Specialist Certification Workshop and Skills Test, director of Riding Beyond.

 “This is a much needed resource right now and I can't recommend this book highly enough to all of my fellow practitioners.
 This book lights the way for equine-assisted work to be a win-win for horses and humans alike".